 CLAT Exam Pattern 2026 – Marking Scheme, Total Questions, Duration & Section-wise

-CLAT Exam Pattern 2026 has been officially released by the Consortium of National Law Universities (CNLUs).
+The Consortium of National Law Universities (CNLUs) has published the CLAT Exam Pattern 2026.
 The Common Law Admission Test (CLAT) 2026 for UG will consist of 120 multiple-choice questions carrying 120 marks to be solved in 2 hours.
-The exam will be conducted in offline pen-and-paper mode with a negative marking of 0.25 marks for every wrong answer.
-Understanding the latest CLAT 2026 exam pattern is crucial for effective preparation and time management.
+The exam will be conducted in an offline pen-and-paper mode with a negative marking of 0.25 marks for every wrong answer.
+Having a solid grasp of the latest CLAT 2026 exam pattern is absolutely essential for effective preparation and smart time management.

 The exam paper is divided into five sections: English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
 This revised pattern focuses more on comprehension and reasoning skills rather than rote learning.